 YouTube creator Backpacker Humpback illustrates this perfectly.
 He demonstrates the impact of how much the right music can transform your content from being just OK to something amazing:

 Think about the creators that you follow.
 Are they using basic stock music in their videos?
 Or are they featuring trendy songs from real artists?
 Most likely, they are using good music.

 Top influencers are tastemakers when it comes to using music in their videos.
 Their viewers tune in knowing that they might just discover their new favorite song.

 It’s important to keep this in mind as you are creating your videos and growing your YouTube channel.
 Having a good source for quality and royalty free music helps you to get ahead.
 It sets you up as an influencer and a tastemaker, and not just a new or inexperienced content creator.

 Use copyright free music that lets you monetize

-If you’re researching the secrets of how to grow a YouTube channel, it’s most likely because you not only want to share your opinion and creativity, but also to earn money.
+If you’re researching the secrets of how to get YouTube subscribers and grow a YouTube channel, it’s most likely because you not only want to share your opinion and creativity, but also to earn money.
 Your channel is a business, so it’s important to treat it like one.

 Once you’re eligible to monetize your videos with YouTube’s Partner Program (with more than 1,000 subscribers and either 4,000 public watch hours in the past year OR 10 million public Shorts views in the last 90 days), you don’t want to waste your time (or potential earnings) by dealing with copyright claims.

 That’s why it’s important to always use cleared music for your videos and Shorts.
 Having the right source for music for YouTube videos is key to reducing and even eliminating the risk of not being able to monetize your content.

 Thankfully, Thematic makes it super easy to get quality royalty free music from real artists for your videos – for free! ✅